 13. You will become a child yourself

 No, not literally.
-A common feeling around becoming a parent is that it is time to grow up.
+A common feeling around becoming a Father is that it is time to grow up.
 In some ways this very is true but in others it could not be further from the reality.
 You will spend far more time singing, dancing, running and playing games than ever before and even if you don’t admit it… You’ll love it!

 14. Routines will not go as planned